siuryan-cs-stuy/improved-broccoli/README.md

 $ pip install requests-cache
 ```
 6. In the root directory of the application, run `$ python main.py`.
 7. Open a web browser and go to `localhost:5000`.
 Congratulations, you should be running Naviance II!
 8. When finished, the virtual environment can be deactivated `$ deactivate`.

+### Using the Application
+9. Start searching for colleges or create an account to save favorites!
+By default, we have created a test account with username `harvardorbust` and password `test`.
+Feel free to use that account to get a feel for the website!